digitalpalidictionary/dpd-db/resources/README.md

+# resources
-# Various external resources used in the creation of DPD.
+Various external resources used in the creation of DPD.